 What is a Monologue Used For?

-A story is made up of bits of information that is communicated to the audience over time.
+A story is made up of bits of information that are communicated to the audience over time.
 When it comes to information regarding a character’s thoughts or emotions, a monologue is effective at efficiently communicating this info to the audience and/or to another character.

 Good Will Hunting script • Read the entire scene